-Shares Beneficially Owned Shares Beneficially Owned After an Offering (2)(3) Prior to an Offering (1) Name of Selling Stockholder Number of Shares Percent of Class Number of Shares That May be Sold in an Offering Number of Shares Percent of Class Compass Horizon Partners, LP (4) 1,271,414 13.2% 1,271,414 0 0
+s Shares Beneficially Owned Prior to an Shares Beneficially Owned After an $Offering^{(1)}$ Offering (2)(3) Name of Selling Stockholder Number of Shares Percent of Class Number of Shares That May be Sold in an Offering Number of Shares Percent of Class Compass Horizon Partners, LP (4) 1,271,414 13.2% 1,271,414 0 0

 - (1) Beneficial ownership has been determined in accordance with Rule 13d-3 under the Exchange Act.
-In accordance with such rule, a person shall be deemed to be the beneficial owner of a security if that person has the right to acquire such security within 60 days of January 31, 2015. - (2) Assumes the sale of all shares eligible for sale in this prospectus and no other purchases or sales of our common stock.
-This assumption has been made under the rules and regulations of the SEC and does not reflect any knowledge that we have with respect to the present intent of the entity listed as selling stockholder. - (3) Applicable percentage of ownership is based upon 9,628,910 shares of our common stock outstanding on January 31, 2015. - (4) Concorde Horizon Holdings LP is the limited partner of Compass Horizon Partners, LP and Navco Management, Ltd. is the general partner.
-Concorde Horizon Holdings LP and Navco Management, Ltd. are controlled by The Kattegat Trust, a Bermudian charitable trust, the trustee of which is Kattegat Private Trustees (Bermuda) Limited, a Bermudian trust company with its principal offices at 2 Reid Street, Hamilton HM 11.
-Bermuda.
+In accordance with such rule, a person shall be deemed to be the beneficial owner of a security if that person has the right to acquire such security within 60 days of June 30, 2014. - (2) Assumes the sale of all shares eligible for sale in this prospectus and no other purchases or sales of our common stock.
+This assumption has been made under the rules and regulations of the SEC and does not reflect any knowledge that we have with respect to the present intent of the entity listed as selling stockholder. - (3) Applicable percentage of ownership is based upon 9,621,636 shares of our common stock outstanding on June 30, 2014. - (4) Concorde Horizon Holdings LP is the limited partner of Compass Horizon Partners, LP and Navco Management, Ltd. is the general partner.
+Concorde Horizon Holdings LP and Navco Management, Ltd. are controlled by The Kattegat Trust, a Bermudian charitable trust, the trustee of which is Kattegat Private Trustees (Bermuda) Limited, a Bermudian trust company with its principal offices at 2 Reid Street, Hamilton HM 11, Bermuda.

 Shares of our common stock sold by the selling stockholder will generally be freely tradable.
-Sales of substantial amounts of our common stock, including by the selling stockholder, or the availability of such common stock for sale, whether or not sold, could adversely affect the prevailing market prices for our common stock
+Sales of substantial amounts of our common stock, including by the selling stockholder, or the availability of such common stock for sale, whether or not sold, could adversely affect the prevailing market prices for our common stock.